With just one day in Chengdu, you won’t get to see everything. But that doesn’t mean that you won’t experience a lot!

 As with a trip to the zoo, you’ll get to see various animals in their natural habitat.
 While pandas are the focus of the facility, you can also see white storks, black-necked cranes, and over 20 different species of rare animals.
 Bright native flowers, bamboo, and rolling hills add to the natural setting.

 Even if you arrive early, you’ll likely need to deal with crowds as the morning wears on.
 Prepare yourself for long lines if you want to check out some of the special exhibits, such as the baby pandas being fed.

-PRO TIP: Want to visit the pandas without hasstle?
+PRO TIP: Want to visit the pandas without hassle?
 Join in on the Leshan Grand Buddha Scenic Area & Panda Park Day Tour!
-This full-day tour includes hotel-pickup and entrance fees.
+This full-day tour includes hotel pickup and entrance fees.

 Gaze at the skyline from the top floors of West Pearl Tower